Save Waltham Wildlife

 Latest SWW News

-A young coyote found at Brandeis University on July 25 has tested positive for a significant amount of second-generation anticoagulant rat poisons, two of which Brandeis University has reported using in the past.
+The Waltham Times A young coyote found at Brandeis University on July 25 has tested positive for a significant amount of second-generation anticoagulant rat poisons, two of which Brandeis University has reported using in the past.
 The coyote was found alive and died while in the care of a wildlife rehabilitator.
-Before its death, the rehabilitator reported that the coyote had a delayed blood clotting time, which is typical of SGAR-poisoned wildlife.

-The death of a majestic bald eagle during the winter of 2023 sent shockwaves through the environmental community and sparked a local movement that continues today.
-The eagle, known as MK, was the third member of a family that once lived in Waltham’s Mount Feake Cemetery to die from anticoagulant rodenticide poisoning.
-This was yet again a tragic reminder of how efforts to control rodent populations can have devastating unintended consequences.
+The Waltham Times The death of a majestic bald eagle during the winter of 2023 sent shockwaves through the environmental community and sparked a local movement that continues today.
+The eagle, known as MK, was the third member of a family that once lived in Waltham’s Mount…

-The Waltham Land Trust met last Wednesday at the Charles River Museum of Industry & Innovation with teens from the Boys & Girls Clubs of Waltham, Watertown and Newton.
-The participants were invited to brainstorm ways to engage younger people in the WLT’s work to end the use of rat poison that can harm and kill wildlife and outdoor pets.
-The meeting was organized by the WPS Institute, a local nonprofit that fosters educational innovation and opportunity in the classroom and beyond.
+The Waltham Times The Waltham Land Trust met last Wednesday at the Charles River Museum of Industry & Innovation with teens from the Boys & Girls Clubs of Waltham, Watertown and Newton.
+The participants were invited to brainstorm ways to engage younger people in the WLT’s work to end the…

 What You Can Do